Human Resources Management

 Human resources management professionals may practice in unionized organizations, which provide a specific set of opportunities and challenges for an organization.
 Students appreciate the history and influence unions have in the Canadian workplace.
 Students also analyze and apply theories and best practices to the certification process, collective bargaining process, and employee management in a unionized workplace.

-Pre-requisites: HRM4110 and LAW4110 and MGT4110
+Pre-requisites: HRM4110 AND LAW4110 AND MGT4110

 HRM4123 Training and Development